BF9WDR/monitoring_ids/README.md

 - clients are addressed by static IP addresses for convenience

-- clients are students' home computers or VM's running in BME Cloud
+- clients are students' home computers or VMs running in BME Cloud

 - clients will run different operating systems